Kenya to Vic Falls

 - Ear plugs to guard against a snoring tent-mate

-- A good book, a journal or an Ipod for the long drives.
+- A good book, journal, music, podcasts, etc. for the long drives.

 - A small bottle of biodegradable laundry soap and string for hand washing and hanging your clothes